imclarenpow/326-proj02-rollin/CritiImplementation.md

+Tristan Kitto, Isaac Powell, Cayden Scott and Rochelle Cole
  # Algorithm for Dice Game
- Algorithm has been (hopefully) completely implemented in `KittrTestImplementation.java`.
-Testing done in `KittrTestMain.java` provides an average of approximately 3.2 turns per game averaged over 10,000 games.
+ Algorithm has been (hopefully) completely implemented in `CritRoller.java`.
+Testing done in `CritTestMain.java` provides an average of approximately 3.2 turns per game averaged over 10,000 games.

  ## Algorithm: